howonlee/mertonon/docs/v0_13_roadmap.md

 - [x] Other journal entry, entry

 - [ ] Screenshot sequence bit for essay
-- [ ] Gantt essay read-aloud
+- [ ] Estimation essay read-aloud
-- [ ] Contact us page that goes straight to email this time
+- [ ] Contact us page that goes straight to email this time - use Formspring
-- [ ] Gantt essay final draft
+- [ ] Estimation essay final draft
 - [ ] Ask Wayne about Gantt essay
 - [ ] Munge on website for gantt essay publication and blog page

 - [ ] Norm layer op impl in pytorch.
 Suck teeth if total failure
 - [ ] Sponsor newsletters - 3 to start
 - [ ] "Rectification" for the thing